rfaria/CS50x/README.md

 # CS50x

-This is CS50x , Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.
+This repository is dedicated to my submitions to CS50x projects.
+CS50x is the online version of Harvard University's introduction to computer science and programming.